Security awareness and tools

 The operating system and software applications on your laptop - and all computers, phones, tablets, etc. in your house - should be kept up to date with new versions and security patches that ensure it presents a minimal attack surface to potential adversaries.
 (This is mentioned in the Security Policy but is worth repeating.)

-A password manager will enable you to have unique, strong passwords for every service that you log into.
+A password manager enables you to have unique, strong passwords for every service that you log into.
 Good password managers will generate new passwords for you, auto-fill web forms, allow extra protection for high-security accounts (like banking), and more.
 Choose a password manager that encrypts locally (in your browser, so you don't have to trust the provider to keep their data safe) and that has iPhone and Android apps that will auto-sync with the manager.
-At CivicActions, we currently recommend LastPass as it is the most full-featured, but we are keeping a close eye on the FOSS KeePass and Password Safe solutions.
+At CivicActions, we currently recommend LastPass as it is the most full-featured, but we are keeping a close eye on other solutions.

 - We recommend a minimum of 16 character passwords using all character types.
 (Some old systems will need you to lessen this level of security, but those are few.)